It sounds so enticing, right?

 And if it is real, why isn’t everyone doing it?

 Today, I thought I would take a moment to answer those questions for you.
-Normally, we only talk about earning money online from a blogging perspective, but I thought it might be helpful to step back and address the topic of “passive income” in general.
+Normally, we only talk about earning money online from a blogging or freelance writer’s perspective, but I thought it might be helpful to step back and address the topic of “passive income” in general.

 The sad fact is, there’s a lot nobody tells you.
 I wouldn’t exactly call it a cover-up because I don’t think most “gurus” are deliberately hiding the truth about how it works, but I do think they have a vested interest in not giving you the whole story.